ashcoder98/ExoPlanet-Logger/README.md

 ![Live Server Screenshot](./img/Create-route.png)
 ![Live Server Screenshot](./img/Edit-route.png)

 ## Deployed App Link

 ## Enhancements for the future
-Have a random exo-planet picture be displayed everytime you create or edit a planet.
+-Have a random exo-planet picture be displayed everytime you create or edit a planet.
+-Authentication to create/edit a planet